Benchmarking near-term quantum computers via random circuit sampling: Overview of RCS benchmarking

 \subsection{Relationship with other benchmarking protocols}

-In RCS benchmarking (Algorithm~\ref{alg:rcsbenchmarking}), the (unbiased) linear cross entropy plays the role of fidelity estimator for random quantum circuits.
-The idea that (unbiased) linear cross entropy is a sample efficient fidelity estimator for random circuits was originally proposed by Google~\cite{arute2019quantum}.
+In RCS benchmarking (Algorithm~\ref{alg:rcsbenchmarkingapp}), the (unbiased) linear cross entropy plays the role of fidelity estimator for random quantum circuits.
+The idea that (unbiased) linear cross entropy is a sample efficient fidelity estimator for random circuits was originally proposed by Google~\cite{Boixo2018Characterizing,arute2019quantum}.
+Ref.~\cite{arute2019quantum} also considered a form of unbiased linear cross entropy that is different from the one we use (Eq.~\eqref{eq:defunbiasedxebapp}).
 In Ref.~\cite{choi2021emergent}, a different form of unbiased linear cross entropy was used to estimate the fidelity of time-independent Hamiltonian evolution for Hamiltonians that lead to thermalization, where they develop an argument that connects the cross entropy estimator to the 2-design property of the projected state ensemble of a subsystem.
+Ref.~\cite{dalzell2021random} proved the exponential decay of linear cross entropy above log depth under i.i.d. noise models, which can be viewed as theoretical evidence for the agreement between linear cross entropy and fidelity.
+Ref.~\cite{gao2021limitations} also provides evidence that the effective noise rate $\lambda$ upper bounded by a small constant is necessary and sufficient for the agreement between linear cross entropy and fidelity, which is consistent with our results.

 In this work we further justify the observation that cross entropy is a good fidelity estimator for random quantum circuits by performing numerical simulation with practically motivated noise models which capture amplitude and phase decay in superconducting qubits as well as correlated noise.
-Meanwhile, instead of focusing on estimating fidelity itself, our main result is to prove the exponential decay of fidelity and use this to extract the effective noise rate.
+Meanwhile, instead of focusing on estimating fidelity itself, our main result is to prove the exponential decay of fidelity under correlated noise and use this to extract the effective noise rate.

 In addition, in Google's experiment~\cite{arute2019quantum} it was shown that linear cross entropy can also be used as a post-processing method in benchmarking 2-qubit gates with a RB-like protocol.
 A detailed analysis of this method using global Haar random unitary gates was shown in~\cite{helsen2020general}.
 In this work, we focus on the application of linear cross entropy in benchmarking a non-trivial number of qubits, where global randomness is hard to implement and only local randomness is accessible.
 As a simple comparison, note that RCS benchmarking only requires two-qubit gate errors to be smaller than order $1/n$, while for standard RB with global Cliffords the gate errors must be smaller than order $1/n^2$.